FeverLab logo Click to read about the image

 In this setup, it can be tricky to find a good location to measure ambient temperature (which is also used to calculate the heat loss index).
 If a thermocouple is placed inside a respirometry chamber, the ambient temperature measured is affected by the heat emitted from the rat's body.
 If a thermocouple is placed outside respirometry chambers (but inside the climatic chamber), the ambient temperature measured is different from the temperature to which the animals inside the respirometry chambers are actually exposed.
 The typical thermoneutrality values above are given for the latter location (outside the respirometry chambers).

-This is an example of a study that used a respirometry setup.
+This is an example of a study that used a respirometry setup:

 Back to top